Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Here are a few ways to hone your listening skills and help your employees feel truly heard:

-• Quiet your inner dialogue.
-Ensure you’re fully present when someone is speaking.
+• Quiet your inner dialogue: Ensure you’re fully present when someone is speaking.
 To quiet your inner dialogue and be a better listener, schedule time early in the day to reflect and get your thoughts down on paper.
-Brainstorm solutions and write notes about next steps.
-You’ll get significant topics off your mind, enabling you to dedicate your time and energy to listening to your employees’ needs.
+Brainstorm solutions and write notes about next steps; you’ll get significant topics off your mind.
+This practice enables you to dedicate your time and energy to listening to your employees’ needs.

-• Focus on respecting people’s time.
-It’s also crucial to develop an awareness of and respect for everyone’s time — yours included.
+• Focus on respecting people’s time: It’s also crucial to develop an awareness of and respect for everyone’s time — yours included.
 If a conversation wanders off-topic, bring it back to the subject at hand.
-Set limits on topics and time to show your team that you respect their time and input.
+Set clear agendas to show your team you value their time and keep meetings on track.
 This habit also helps keep your schedule in check and sets an excellent example for your team.

 FYIDid you know

 Inspirational leaders cultivate a growth mindset.
-They see limitless potential in the organization and their teams and inspire everyone to tackle challenges and move forward.
+They see potential in their organization and their teams and inspire everyone to tackle challenges and move forward.

 3. Employees want leaders with integrity.

 Integrity is a gateway to trust, respect and inspiration.
-Doing the right thing because it’s the right thing will earn your employees’ respect and set a fantastic example for them to follow.
+Doing the right thing because it’s the right thing will earn your employees’ respect and set a strong example for them to follow.

 Here are several ways to cultivate integrity: